Mechanical Project Engineer

 The University of Liverpool is seeking to appoint an industry-leading Mechanical Project Engineer professional to take up a significant leadership and delivery opportunity.

 The University of Liverpool has a diverse and complex property portfolio, incorporated within the main Liverpool City Centre Campus and associated satellite sites.
 The Capital Projects Team (part of Property and Campus Services) has a key role in delivering and developing the campus buildings and engineering infrastructure of the University to support academic and professional services departments, based in 300 buildings (460,000 m2), across the 255-ha site.
-The Estate includes many listed buildings from the Georgian and Victorian periods as well as contemporary buildings and conservation areas coupled with complex research laboratories, providing many challenges in maintaining and servicing the estate.
+The Estate includes many listed buildings from the Georgian and Victorian periods as well as contemporary buildings and conservation areas coupled and with complex research laboratories this provides many challenges in maintaining and servicing the estate.

 Reporting to the Senior Mechanical Engineer, the successful candidate will be employed within the Engineering Services Group providing professional mechanical engineering support to other building professionals both on Major Capital and Minor Projects, managing the mechanical projects or assisting on larger schemes ranging from circa £25k to £120M.